 At some point, you may feel uncomfortable with your counselor’s line of questioning.
 You may be overwhelmed from reliving parts of your trauma that may have caused hearing loss.
 If this happens, let them know.
 After all, their goal is to help you develop healthier mental and emotional health.

-Adjusting And Moving Forward Despite Having Hearing Loss
+Choose To Move Forward Despite Having Hearing Loss

 You may or may not find it hard to adjust to your new normal.
 Whichever it is, your counselor will be there with you every step of the way.
 But first, know that your journey amidst your hearing loss moving forward will not be an easy one.
 That, in particular, is because of how different you are from the Deaf and hard of hearing.